-You must use the same consistency control for both the PUT Object and GET Object operations.
+You must use the same consistency for both the PutObject and GetObject operations.

-Specify consistency control for bucket
+Specify consistency for bucket

-To set the consistency control for bucket, you can use the StorageGRID PUT Bucket consistency request and the GET Bucket consistency request.
-Or you can use the Tenant Manager or the Tenant Management API.
+To set the consistency for bucket, you can use the StorageGRID [PUT Bucket consistency](#) request.
+Or you can [change a bucket's consistency](#) from the Tenant Manager.

-When setting the consistency controls for a bucket, be aware of the following:
+When setting the consistency for a bucket, be aware of the following:

-- Setting the consistency control for a bucket determines which consistency control is used for S3 operations performed on the objects in the bucket or on the bucket configuration.
-It does not affect operations on the bucket itself. - The consistency control for an individual API operation overrides the consistency control for the bucket. - In general, buckets should use the default consistency control, "read-after-new-write."
+- Setting the consistency for a bucket determines which consistency is used for S3 operations performed on the objects in the bucket or on the bucket configuration.
+It does not affect operations on the bucket itself. - The consistency for an individual API operation overrides the consistency for the bucket. - In general, buckets should use the default consistency, "Read-after-new-write."
 If requests aren't working correctly, change the application client behavior if possible.
-Or, configure the client to specify the consistency control for each API request.
-Set the consistency control at the bucket level only as a last resort.
+Or, configure the client to specify the consistency for each API request.
+Set the consistency at the bucket level only as a last resort.